anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the pledge identified by its EE certificate is accepted to join the domain after successful validation of the corresponding PVR.

 If the registrar is unable to process the request or validate the PER, it MUST respond with an HTTP client error status code to the Registrar-Agent.
-The following client error codes SHOULD be used:
+The following client error status codes SHOULD be used:

 * 400 Bad Request: if the registrar detects an error in the format of the request
 * 401 Unauthorized: if the signature of the PER cannot be verified